Switcheo/zilswap-webapp/README.md

 The webapp will be running on [http://localhost:3000](http://localhost:3000) by default

+## Deployment

+Pushing code to staging / master deploys to [staging](https://staging.zilswap.io) and [prod](https://zilswap.io) respectively.

+Please ensure to check that your code passes the linter with **no warnings** by running `yarn lint` before deploying.
+You will need to have eslint installed: `npm i -g eslint`.

 ## Contributing

 View our [contribution guidelines](./CONTRIBUTING.md) before making a pull request.